kshyju/techiesweb.net/_posts/2021-03-03-csharp-to-go-how-to-make-http-call.md

 ---
 ## C# to Go - How to make HTTP call

-I have been dabbling with Go programming language lately(*really late to the party*😅) and really liking this language.
+I have been dabbling with Go programming language lately(*really late to the party*😅) and surely liking this language.
 Me, being a C# developer, thought it might be a good idea to rewrite some of the C# snippets as part of learning Go.
 As I was doing this exercise, I decided to scribble it down here as a quick reference to help anyone taking the same route (C# developer learning Go) or for myself in the future.

 Step 1, [Install go for your OS](https://golang.org/dl/).